This blog may contain affiliate links. Read our disclosure policy for more info.

 On my safari through Udawalawe, I must have spotted around 20 elephants including two small babies with their mother.
 Aside from elephants I also saw monkeys, water buffalo, lizards, crocodiles, and peacocks.

-Half-day tours through the park cost around $100 USD for two people in a jeep on average.
 You can book on the day but to secure a jeep it’s best to book in advance (especially during busy times!)

 Learn More: For a complete guide with all of the info you need, check out our blog all about Udawalawe National Park!